 Kapow!
 If the looks on guests’ faces at seeing this magnificently vibrant spiced red cabbage dish on the table was audible, it would sound something like that.
-Cabbage never seemed so enticing.–Renee Schettler Rossi
+Cabbage never looked nor tasted so enticing.–Renee Schettler Rossi

 LC Sugar And Spice And Everything Nice Note

 Though this spiced red cabbage recipe is welcome throughout fall and winter, not just at Christmas, it does seem apropos for the holiday seeing as it contains sugar and spice and everything nice.
-In fact, it has so much niceness in it, you may want to go a little easy on the sugar to make space for the spice to be known.
-Start with a little sugar, take a taste, and only then, if you so please, add a smidgen more.
+In fact, it has so much niceness in it, you may want to go a little easy on the sugar so the spice doesn’t get lost.
+Start with a little sugar, take a taste, and then, if you so please, add a smidgen more.

 Spiced Red Cabbage Recipe

 - 50 M

 - 5 tablespoons (2 1/2 ounces) unsalted butter

 - Sea salt and freshly ground black pepper

 - 3/4 pound (about 2 large) cooking apples, such as Gala, Fuji, or Granny Smith, peeled, cored, and sliced between 1/8 and 1/4 inch thick